The Woes of Whiplash

 JC Smith, MA, DC

-If your spouse were to die suddenly while owning a life insurance policy of $100,000, what would you do if the insurance company offered you only $50,000 at settlement with the comment, “But he wasn’t worth $100 grand”?
+If your spouse were to die suddenly while owning a life insurance policy of $100,000, what would you do if the insurance company offered you only $50,000 at a settlement with the comment, “But he wasn’t worth $100 grand”?
 Of course, you would be incensed with anger if you were offered half of what the policy called for, no doubt asking for an investigation by the insurance commissioner.
 Indeed, this situation is so preposterous that it’s laughable, but sadly, this happens daily when it comes to many auto insurance claims.

 In my twenty-plus years in practice, I’ve seen folks in car accidents become victimized by their own auto insurance company and, in some cases, by their own attorney.
 This situation is so prevalent that the acronym, TWIP, has been used within the industry to describe this common gimmick of cutting claims in half without reason or legitimate cause.
 “Take What Insurance Pays” is the motto most attorneys and insurance adjustors live by, unbeknownst to most injured patients, however.